publicdoename/publicdoename.github.io/README.md

 This is to be a place for thoughts, audio examples, interviews?, video...

 This is not currently open for contribution.
-As the scope and style become more concrete, I will gladly let you fork me.
+This might change in the future, but for now this closed.
+I know this is an open-source platform but, for me, this project is about learning.
+In order to hit my target, I need to practice alone.

+Peace!